khiemgluong/Polity-Manager/Assets/Documentation/README.md

 #### ModifyPolityRelation()

 Sets a new relationship status between two polities based on their names, adjusting their relation to either Neutral, Allies, or Enemies.
-If the polities matched, the OnPolityRelationChange event will be invoked to notify all subscribers of the relation change.
+If the polities matched, the `OnRelationChange` event will be invoked to notify all subscribers of the relation change.

 | Parameter          | Type             | Description |
 |--------------------|------------------|-------------|